-This is a Guest Blog post from LiveFlow's customer Michael Alliman
+This is a Guest Blog post by LiveFlow's customer Michael Alliman

 This is how we’ve scaled LiveFlow to all (70+) of our clients.
 I’m going to cover just that, but first just a bit of background: We are a 4 year old bookkeeping firm Alliman Business Group focusing exclusively on a subset of a niche market.
 That’s only important because we have a unique chart of accounts, but it’s the same COA for all of our clients, meaning all of our reports are built off the same essential inputs.